 1. States and events

 It is important to understand the basic differences between states and events - and namely for a very practical benefit.
 Most classic IT monitoring systems revolve around events.
 An event is something that occurs uniquely at a particular time.
-A good example would be a SCSI timeout when accessing drive X. Typical sources of events are syslog messages, SNMP traps, the Windows Event Log, and log data entries.
+A good example would be error when accessing drive X. Typical sources of events are syslog messages, SNMP traps, the Windows Event Log, and log data entries.
 Events are quasi-spontaneous (self-generating, asynchronous) occurrences.

 In contrast a state describes a sustained situation, e.g. drive X is online.
 In order to observe the state of something, the monitoring system must regularly poll it.
 As the example shows, in monitoring it is often possible to choose to work with events or with states.